This post may contain affiliate links. Please read our disclosure policy.

 I absolutely LOVE handmade sugar scrubs.
 They are so pretty and they work so well!
 I’ve made several sugar scrubs in the past but I thought I would share something new with you today.
 These are perfect for gift giving.
 Think: teachers, co-workers, neighbors, friends, etc. They are fun and easy to make yet they look and smell gorgeous!
 I made these cubes with a little hint of cranberry scent since the holidays are around the corner.
 But, you can use whatever fragrance you love most or go fragrance-free!
-I love options like that:)
+I love options like that:) They are easy to make, easy to use, and they leave my skin feeling so soft.

 Sugar Scrub Cubes